 Work and Income have an online form where you can request support from a community organisation for your household, or to apply for money for urgent costs.

 If you prefer, you can call Work and Income's COVID-19 Welfare line for free on 0800 512 337.
-It is open 8am to 5pm Monday to Friday, and 8am to 1pm Saturday, Sunday and public holidays.
+It is open 8am to 5pm Monday to Friday and 8am to 1pm on a Saturday.

 If it is an emergency and you need urgent medical help or cannot breathe properly, call emergency services on 111.
 If you have COVID-19, tell them when you call.